Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Assassin - Can kill on meetings

-Digger - Dig your own vents

 Blinded - You can blind other players

 Biter - Bite someone to death

+Digger - Dig your own vents

 Pestilence - Infect someone and after a certain time they will die

 Neutral Team:

+Hunter - To win you have to make a certain number of kills